Nike reports higher profits, touts digital strategy

 "We remain focused on elevating consumer experience on the platform," Parker said of the Amazon venture.
 "We're learning a lot."

-The company also announced a new US$15 billion share repurchase programme in the wake of US tax reform in December that has resulted in a much lower tax rate.
+The company also announced a new US$15 billion share repurchase program in the wake of US tax reform in December that has resulted in a much lower tax rate.

 Shares of Dow member Nike surged 9.2 per cent to US$78.30 in after-hours trading.